1. There is a boarding school which will fit your requirements.

 2. The teachers in boarding schools will care about your child.

 The advantage that a boarding school teacher has over her public school colleagues is that the boarding school teacher is with your child 24/7.
 Well, not literally; however, most boarding school teachers live on campus.
-There'll be one or more teachers living in the same building with your child.
+There'll be one or more teachers living in the same building as your child.
 As a result, your daughter can get to know her teachers and, of course, they get to know her.

 Boarding schools possess a genuine sense of community that simply is not possible to generate and maintain in a nonresidential, public day school.
 Furthermore, your child cannot hide in a boarding school.
 So, if she has any issues, they will be noticed.
 And as those issues surface, the school will have the resources and good sense to deal with them and counsel your daughter as appropriate.

 3. Boarding schools are more affordable than you think.

 99% of boarding schools have financial aid programs.
 While these programs vary from school to school, the intention is to put a boarding school education within reach of any child who has the academic ability to do the work.
 The important thing for you to understand is that if you need financial aid in order to send your daughter off to boarding school, all you need to do is to ask.
 There is the usual paperwork involved to prove that you need help.
 Boarding schools seek to attract children from every stratum of society.
 Boarding schools are not just for rich kids anymore.

 4. You don't have to worry about your child while she is at boarding school.